lordthorzonus/yii2-algolia/README.md

 ###Indexing

 ####Manual Indexing
-You can trigger indexing using the `index()` instance method on an ActiveRecord model.
+You can trigger indexing using the `index()` instance method on an ActiveRecord model with the help of `leinonen\Yii2Algolia\Searchable` trait.

 ```php
 $contact = new Contact();